Who We Are

-Aminata Maternal Foundation (AMF) is an Australian not-for-profit organisation that was established to end infant and maternal mortality in Sierra Leone.
+Aminata Maternal Foundation (AMF) is a small Australian not-for-profit organisation that was established to END infant and maternal mortality in Sierra Leone.

 The organisation focuses on safe delivery and provides the best quality maternal health services, along with the creation of sustainable communities by educating women and giving them the right tools to empower themselves.

 There is a crisis in maternal health in Sierra Leone.
 We work to consistently improve the well-being of mothers and babies by providing dignified services and creating infrastructures and resources to eradicate this crisis.